-The National GP patient survey results published in July 2015 showed the practice was performing similar to the local CCG and national averages in questions about their care and treatment from the GPs, nurses and receptionists.
-They were below the CCG and national averages for questions about the appointment system.
-There were 295 survey forms distributed for Montague Medical Practice and 113 forms were returned, a response rate of 38.3%.
-This represented 1.2% of the practice's patient list.
+The National GP patient survey results published in July 2015 showed the practice was performing similar to the local CCG and national averages in questions about their care and treatment and for questions about the appointment system.
+There were 255 survey forms distributed for South Holderness Medical Practice and 118 forms were returned, a response rate of 46.3%.
+This represented 0.9% of the practice's patient list.

-- 63.7% found it easy to get through to this surgery by phone compared with a CCG average of 68.8% and a national average of 73%. - 76.3% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 85.9% and a national average of 85.2%. - 85.7% described the overall experience of their GP surgery as good compared with a CCG average of 87.7% and a national average of 84.8%. - 85.2% said they would recommend their GP surgery to someone new to the area compared to the local CCG average of 82.2% and the national average of 77.5%.
+- 64.8% found it easy to get through to this surgery by phone compared with a CCG average of 68.8% and a national average of 73%. - 82.5% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 85.9% and a national average of 85.2%. - 82.2% described the overall experience of their GP surgery as good compared with a CCG average of 87.7% and a national average of 84.8%. - 80.7% said they would recommend their GP surgery to someone new to the area compared to the local CCG average of 82.2% and the national average of 77.5%.

-As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 18 comment cards which were very positive about the standard of care received.
+As part of our inspection we asked for CQC comment cards to be completed by patients prior to our inspection.

+We received eight comment cards which were very positive about the standard of care received.
 Patients said staff were polite and helpful and treated them with dignity and respect.
-Patients described the service as excellent and very good and said the staff were friendly, caring and listened to them.
-On three of the comments cards patients said it is sometimes difficult trying to get through to the practice first thing on a morning.
+Patients described the service as very good and said the staff were friendly, caring and listened to them.

-We spoke with five patients during the inspection, including one member of the Patient Participation Group (PPG).
+We spoke with 18 patients during the inspection, including four members of the Patient Reference Group (PRG).
 They also confirmed that they had received good care and attention and they felt that the staff treated them with dignity and respect.
-They all commented they were able to get appointments when needed.
+There was mixed feedback regarding the appointments system.
+Five patients we spoke with told us it could be difficult to get an appointment.
+The PRG told us that same day appointments were always available with the Advanced Nurse Practitioner (ANP) and the practice was promoting the role of the ANP with patients.

-We looked at the results of the practice survey and 'Family and Friends' (F&Fs) survey results for Dec 2014 to July 2015.
-They were also very positive about the services delivered.
+We looked at the results of the practice survey and 'Family and Friends' (F&Fs) survey results and they were also very positive about the services delivered.